ldsands/UsefulCodeSnippets/programming_languages/regex.md

 for more explicit removal of lines can remove the ones that split sentences using the code below

+## Remove new lines in-between a split sentence

 ```regex
 \w$\n^\n^\w
 ```